rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 To make this accessible to designers, they describe what this would mean in relation to a common typeface.
-They report that studies indicate that the critical print size is an x-height of 0.2 degrees which is equivalent to 9 point Times New Roman at a distance of 40cm.
+They report that studies indicate that the critical print size is an x-height of 0.2 degrees which is equivalent to 9 point Times New Roman at a distance of 40 cm.
 This happens to be consistent with Tinker finding that 9 point Granjon was read as fast as larger sizes ([Tinker, 1963, p71]({% link pages/bibliography_en.md %}#tinker-1963)).
 This convergence of a minimum size for print is encouraging as different methods were used to